Nico Hoerner Player Props: Cubs vs. Blue Jays

-On Saturday, Nico Hoerner (.388 on-base percentage in past 10 games, 53 points above season-long percentage) and the Chicago Cubs play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
-First pitch is at 3:07 PM ET.
+On Sunday, Nico Hoerner (.488 slugging percentage in past 10 games, including two home runs) and the Chicago Cubs face the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
+First pitch is at 1:37 PM ET.

-In his most recent game, he notched a home run while going 2-for-5 against the Blue Jays.
+He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Blue Jays.

 Nico Hoerner Game Info & Props vs. the Blue Jays